Robert Del Naja: Technology

-In 2016, Massive Attack released their EP Ritual Spirit as part of a procedural music app called Fantom that was co-developed by Del Naja (with a new version developed in 2019).
+In 2016, Massive Attack released their EP Ritual Spirit as part of a procedural music app called Fantom (with a new version developed in 2019).
 The "sensory remixer" lets people create unique versions of tracks, with the app taking into account variables like movement, time of day or night, location and what a user's phone camera can see.
 An Apple Watch version of the app that varies the song's rhythm and harmony based on heartbeat was developed, while live social media notifications sent via a Twitter feed triggered alternative real time mix events.

-In April 2018, Massive Attack encoded Mezzanine into synthetic DNA to mark the 20th anniversary of the 1998 album.
-A limited number of cans were manufactured with the DNA-encoded audio within matte black paint – each can contained approximately one million copies of the album.
-Addressing the novel storage method, Del Naja said: "It's a creative way to store your back catalogue, although DNA-encoded spray paint is unlikely to be adopted by street artists seeking anonymity".

 In 2019, Del Naja and Adam Curtis teamed up for a second time on a live show based on the band's Mezzanine album.
-The show challenged the idea of nostalgia and power, and featured machine learning generative adversarial networks and deep fakes from Mario Klingemann, as well as new films from Curtis that were used to tell a narrative story.
-They were used as visuals for cover versions of non Massive Attack songs based on samples and loops that made up the album's identity.

-Since the spring 2019, the band's explorations with artificial intelligence have been featured in an international art show that debuted at the Barbican Centre in London, called 'AI – More Than Human'.